 For undergraduate students, full-time is defined as 12 or more credits; three-quarter time is defined as 9-11 credits; half-time is defined as 6-8 credits; and less-than-half-time is 5 credits or fewer.

 For graduate students, full-time is defined as 9 credits; half-time is defined as 6 credits, and less-than-half-time is defined as 5 credits or fewer.

 Touro University recognizes each program and class separately for determining cost of attendance.
 The costs of attendance for each program for the current year can be found online on each school specific website.

 With the exception of Tuition and Fees, average costs are determined by the prior year consumer price index.
 Budgets are updated each award year by calculating the percentage of increase or decrease from the prior year’s consumer price index or increased by the inflation rate as calculated by the Bureau of Labor Statistics.

 The Budget Components (cost of attendance factors) are:

 - Personal Expenses

 - Special Fees as determined by program and class

-- Loan Origination Fees (if a student loan is requested)
+- Loan Origination Fees (average amount)

 All budget components can be modified by professional judgment, which must be documented in the student’s financial aid file.